Skip to main content

 }

 Path-scoped read rules use Read(...).
 Path-scoped write rules use Edit(...); they cover file editing and writing checks for Edit, Write, and NotebookEdit.
 An Edit(...) allow rule also implies read permission for the same path.
-File patterns use gitignore-style matching.
+File rules use gitignore-style matching.

 PatternMeaning

-~/Documents/**Home-directory path.
+~/Documents/**Home-directory-based path.

 Examples: